GeoscienceAustralia/ptha/misc/nearshore_testing_ptha_2025/elevation/README.md

 This folder contains elevation data used in the tsunami model.
-As the full set of files is large, it is provided as a bzip2 compressed tar archive for separate download here: INSERT LINK
+As the full set of files is large, it is provided as a [bzip2 compressed tar archive for separate download here](https://thredds.nci.org.au/thredds/fileServer/fj6/PTHA/Nearshore_testing_2025/elevation.tar.bz2).

 When the latter folder is extracted, the current directory should contain subfolders and a README, like:
 ```